Italian Baroque: Secular construction

 The plan of Il Gesù became the standard for churches for years to come; a breakaway from the ideal central-plan church of the Renaissance into something new.
 The Latin Cross variation created a greater sense of spatial unification within the space.
-In his design for the church of Il Gesù, Vignola broadened the nave and made the transepts and side chapels smaller, creating a better and brighter focal point for the main space and allowing more room for the congregation at mass.
+In his design for the church of Il Gesù, Vignola broadened the nave and made the transepts and side chapels smaller, creating a better and brighter focal point for the main space and allowing more room for the congregation at Mass.
 The cultural patronage of the pope in Rome was an extreme case of diversity in comparison with surrounding Italian city-states.
-The pope served his role as not only the head of the Catholic Church, but as the acting ruler for the city.
+The pope served his role not only as the head of the Catholic Church, but as the acting ruler for the city.
 He [the pope] controlled what was built and who was commissioned to build it.

 In 1605, at the very beginning of his pontificate, Pope Paul V commissioned Carlo Maderno to redesign St. Peter's Basilica.
 It was at the age of 72, in 1546, when Michelangelo first took hold of the unfinished rebuilding project started by Bramante.
-When Michelangelo died, the construction of the, then, Greek-cross section surrounding the Papal altar and the tomb of Peter had been completed only as far as the top of the drum.
-The dome then became completed, with some modifications, by Giacomo della Porta in 1590.
-It was the continuous debates over the religious and aesthetic benefits of keeping the Greek-cross plan or enhancing the space by extending it into Latin-cross plan that led Paul V to boldly commission for Maderno's services.
+When Michelangelo died, the construction of the then Greek-cross section surrounding the Papal altar and the tomb of Peter had been completed only as far as the top of the drum.
+The dome was then completed, with some modifications, by Giacomo della Porta in 1590.
+It was the continuous debates over the religious and aesthetic benefits of keeping the Greek-cross plan or enhancing the space by extending it into a Latin-cross plan that led Paul V to boldly commission Maderno's services.
 Maderno's initial projects, including the long nave addition, which created a new Latin-Cross solution upon the ground plan, the façade and the portico, became an instantly recognizable image of Rome and the heart and spirit of Catholic Christianity.

 To solve the problem of excess open space within the updated basilica, Pope Urban VII commissioned Gian Lorenzo Bernini to design the internal space.
 Bernini became responsible for much of the internal appearance of the basilica, notably the baldacchino (1624–33) erected over the dome of St. Peter.
 It acts as a main focal point in the space, combining both sculpture and architecture into a unified art piece.
-Complex in form and ornate with sculpture, the baldacchino serves as a great example of the Baroque ‘style’, massive and ornate, glorifying the church and the Catholic religion.
+Complex in form and ornate with sculpture, the baldacchino serves as a great example of the Baroque 'style', massive and ornate, glorifying the church and the Catholic religion.